Innoberger/statemerger/README.md

 ### Build for production

 To build the application for production, run `npm run build`.
+This will create a `build` dir with the application content.

 ## Contributing